She Lived to be 100!

 Tereza moved into the nursing home in 1993, at age 98.
 Her transition was relatively smooth, though she at first spent all of her time in her room, furiously crocheting.
 When the staff attempted to intervene and suggest that she limit the amount of time she spent crocheting so that she could meet other residents and participate in the facility’s activities, she grew angry and refused to crochet any more.
 She wanted complete control of her hobby, she said, or she didn’t want to do it all.
 She called Simon to come pick up all of her crochet materials and hasn’t engaged in this activity since, though many residents and staff have tried to persuade her otherwise.

-Tereza did eventually begin to come out of her room and meet people, but her favorite activity was visiting with Simon, who came to visit her two or three times each week for over a year.
-Tereza and Simon seemed to have a very special relationship, and he was able to calm her in any situation.
-He often took her walking in the facility’s gardens and would sit outdoors with her, just talking or laughing.
+Tereza did eventually begin to come out of her room and meet people, especially at the encouragement of Simon, who came to visit her two or three times each week for over a year.
+Tereza and Simon seemed to have a very special relationship, and in particular, he has always been a calming influence.
+On his visits to the nursing home, he often took Tereza walking in the facility’s gardens and would sit outdoors with her, just talking or laughing.
 He was always able to understand her and was likewise always able to get her to understand him, despite her hearing loss.
 According to Simon’s wife, Norma, the two of them had a strange connection in that he would always appear at the nursing home just when Tereza seemed to need him most.

 Besides her worry about Simon, Tereza is seems happy.
 She is remarkably cognizant and able to get around on her own throughout the home.
-She enjoys sitting and talking with other residents the most or watching Lawrence Welk on TV.
+Her favorite activity is simply sitting and talking with other residents or watching Lawrence Welk on TV.